Preet Kaur Gill MP - My Weekly Update - 20th March 2026

 Nuclear Regulatory taskforce response

 This week the Government published its response to the Nuclear Regulatory Taskforce chaired by John Fingleton known as the Fingleton Review.
-The response lays out how the Government will speed up the building of nuclear infrastructure in a way that reduces costs and delivers better outcomes for nature.
+The response sets out how the Government will accelerate the delivery of nuclear infrastructure in a way that reduces costs and delivers better outcomes for nature.

-As a result of the reforms laid out, nuclear projects will be built faster and cheaper, boosting national energy security and protecting households from volatile global fossil fuel markets as part of a long-overdue overhaul of nuclear regulation.
+As a result of the reforms outlined, nuclear projects will be built faster and more cheaply, boosting national energy security and protecting households from volatile global fossil fuel markets as part of a long-overdue overhaul of nuclear regulation.

 The Fingleton Review found that an “overly complex” and “bureaucratic” system was favouring process over safe outcomes and holding back the industry.
-The Government is delivering reforms in a way that produces a win-win for building critical infrastructure while protecting nature and the environment.
+The Government is delivering reforms in a way that creates a win‑win: enabling the construction of critical infrastructure while protecting nature and the environment.

 Meningitis outbreak